Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Migration.md

+    ////TODO: the screenshots are outdated and need updating

 # Migrate From Old Input System

 This guide provides a listing of the APIs in `UnityEngine.Input` (and related APIs in `UnityEngine`) and their corresponding APIs in the new input system.
 Not all APIs have a corresponding version in the new API yet.